opendp/opendp/docs/source/getting-started/index.rst

 Getting Started
 ===============

-In this introduction, we present a differential privacy "Hello World" using OpenDP's Python and R APIs.
+This is a quick introduction to OpenDP's Python and R APIs.

-For a more conceptual introduction to differential privacy see the :doc:`../theory/index` section, and for an overview of the OpenDP libraries for Python, R, and Rust see the :doc:`../api/index` documentation.
+For a more conceptual overview of differential privacy see the :doc:`../theory/index` section, and for Python, R, and Rust library reference see the :doc:`../api/index` documentation.

 .. toctree::
   :titlesonly:

-  hello-opendp
+  quickstart
   real-world
   examples/index